-- 1.70 An ADR letter informs complainants of their right to take an unresolved complaint to the relevant ADR scheme.
-An unresolved complaint is one where the complaint has not been resolved to the complainant's satisfaction, or a response has not been provided within the timescale agreed [40/30/20 working day] timescale with the relevant ADR scheme after which the complainant has the right to access ADR. - 1.71 Licence holders must immediately issue an ADR letter when all of the following criteria are met: - (a) it has told the complainant the outcome of its investigation - (b) the complainant has told the licence holder that the outcome has not resolved the complaint to their satisfaction - (c) the licence holder does not intend to take additional steps to resolve the complaint that would produce a different outcome (i.e.e.g. the complaint is "deadlocked")
+- 1.69 An ADR letter informs complainants of their right to take an unresolved complaint to the relevant ADR scheme.
+An unresolved complaint is one where the complaint has not been resolved to the complainant's satisfaction, or a response has not been provided within the timescale agreed with the relevant ADR scheme after which the complainant has the right to access ADR. - 1.70 Licence holders must immediately issue an ADR letter when all of the following criteria are met: - (a) it has told the complainant the outcome of its investigation; and

+(b) the complainant has told the licence holder that the outcome has not resolved the complaint to their satisfaction; and

+(c) the licence holder does not intend to take additional steps to resolve the complaint that would produce a different outcome (i.e. the complaint is "deadlocked").